Buyer’s Remorse: What It Is and How to Stop It

 • decide later when the urgency fades

-That is a much kinder and more realistic plan than trying to rely on willpower alone.
+That is a kinder and more realistic approach than trying to force yourself never to want anything.

 Frequently Asked Questions